giovanniboscu/continuous-section-field/docs/model/csf_local_shear_potential_formulation.md

 over the evolving cross-section.

 At this point, however, equilibrium alone does not determine the complete shear field.
 The equation above specifies only the divergence of the two-component field $\boldsymbol{\tau}$: it is one scalar equation for the two unknown functions $\tau_x(x,y)$ and $\tau_y(x,y)$.
-A further closure is therefore required to determine a unique equilibrium-admissible shear field.
+As in every structural problem, equilibrium by itself is not enough to close the problem: a relation is still needed that describes how the material actually carries the required interaction — the role played, in the classical equilibrium–constitutive law–compatibility scheme of structural mechanics, by the constitutive law.
+Section 2 develops this second requirement for the shear problem.

-The following sections develop this construction in sequence.
-They first define the CSF quantities entering the normal-stress field, then derive the longitudinal equilibrium source, examine the information that equilibrium provides and the information it leaves undetermined, and only afterwards introduce the additional scalar-potential closure used to recover the local field $\boldsymbol{\tau}(x,y,z)$.
+The sections that follow proceed in this order: first the CSF quantities entering the normal-stress field, then the longitudinal equilibrium source, then the physical closure that completes the problem, and only afterwards its mathematical form as a scalar-potential equation.

 ---

-## 1.1 Physical closure of the shear-transfer problem
+## 2. Physical closure of the shear-transfer problem

-Longitudinal equilibrium determines the local amount of tangential transfer that must be produced within the cross-section, but it does not determine how that transfer is distributed between the two in-plane directions.
+Longitudinal equilibrium tells us how much tangential transfer must be produced within the cross-section, but not how that transfer is shared between the two in-plane directions, nor how it is distributed from point to point.
+Equilibrium alone never answers this kind of question in structural
+mechanics: it is always a separate physical law — a constitutive relation — that describes how a material or a section actually responds to, or transmits, the action equilibrium demands of it.

 At a given point of the section, the source